projectcalico/calico/RELEASING.md

    make release-publish
    ```

 1. Merge the PR.

 1. On netlify locate `docs.projectcalico.org` site and the update `Production branch` in `Settings -> Build & deploy -> Deploy contexts` to `release-vX.Y` in  site settings and trigger the deployment.
 (Note: This site contains `LATEST_RELEASE` environment variable in netlify UI, using which `netlify.toml` picks up the correct build for latest release.)
 This will cause `docs.projectcalico.org` to be updated (after a few minutes).
 Validate that everything looks correct.

-## Adding the previous release to docs.projectcalico.org/archive
+## Confirm the previous release is archived

-1. Archive site should already be accessible if the candidate release process is followed as per this guide while cutting the respective release.

 1. Ensure that the site is accessible by visiting `docs.projectcalico.org/archive/<version>/`.